 infrastructure needed to provide the dogs or residents as we think of them,

-Ever since Rosie passed, we had our eyes on the neighbors property that has three great buildings on two acres so as to create Rosegate.
+Ever since Rosie passed, we had our eyes on the neighbors property that has three great buildings on two acres so as to expanded Rosegate.
 We've been excited about creating something good and big for senior pets that can give home for a couple dozen dogs or so and many more cats.
-We saved our money, opened up some donation pages, got the 501(c)3 status and even an old friend told us that she will help us out with a big chunk of money which didn't happened either.
-Only the owner of that property, an old farmer who didn't seem like he cared anything about this dream.
-We tried to get closer by being friendly with him and see if he had any interest but he was only going to talk about farming; corn, soy and spraying said crops.
-Some complaining about the industry and equipment but no other topics held his considerations.
+We saved our money, opened up some donation page got the 501(c)3 status and even an old friend told us that she will help us out with a big chunk of money which didn't happened.

 but we also have to share our living space with them and thus, keeping our own sanity.
 Unfortunately we had to refuse a few potential residents due to this reason.
 We just can not hoard them all up in our small home.

 We are not a quitter and we are hoping that we can inspire some people around the world.
-If they have some property and an extra building, then that and a desire to give senior pets a forever home, is all that is required.
+If they have some property and an extra building, then that and a desire to give pets a furever home, is all that is required.
 Big or small dreams... helping those who need it is a great feelings.
 The current owner, our neighbor is a farmer and gets busy at times and like all of us, getting older.
 By purchasing this rought little gem it would help us to bring in more animals and take a small burden from the shoulders of our neighbor.